bekinal/AWS-Cloud-Basics-Security-/README.md

 Web Application Firewalls are a key defense against injection attacks, cross-site scripting, and bot activity.
 This lab reflects my understanding of deploying and customizing AWS WAF rules to **detect and block malicious HTTP/S traffic**, a critical responsibility in SOC operations protecting cloud apps.

 ---

-Together, these AWS projects demonstrate my cloud readiness as a SOC Analyst.
-From cost anomaly detection and IAM hardening to WAF deployment and security group auditing, these labs reflect the breadth of knowledge needed to monitor, defend, and respond to threats in a modern cloud environment.